 SONY ICF-P36 COMPACT PORTABLE RADIO (FM/AM)

-Amazingly when Philips has almost wind-up its Radio business, the premier Japanese brand Sony is introducing some portable AM FM radios in the market.
+Amazingly when Philips has almost wind-up its Radio business, the premier Japanese brand Sony is introducing some portable AM FM radio models in the Indian market.
 In today’s fast-moving digital age, when portable AM-FM radio devices are almost extinct, Sony dares to challenge this changing trend.
+Also read Sony Boombox with Bluetooth NFC CD and Pen drive Support.

 Evolution cycle- Radio TV Smartphone